ALL perinatal women should be screened for mental health conditions.

 ACOG recommends that obstetrician–gynecologists and other obstetric care providers screen patients at least once during the perinatal period for depression and anxiety symptoms using a standardized, validated tool.
 If a patient is screened for depression and anxiety during pregnancy, additional screening should then occur during the comprehensive postpartum visit.
 While there are screening instruments which have been validated for use during pregnancy and the postpartum period, ACOG does not endorse specific screening instruments.

 For ease of administration in obstetric practices, Lifeline for Moms created a composite screener, with separate screeners for both the Edinburgh Postnatal Depression Scale (EPDS) and Patient Health Questionnaire (PHQ-9).
 Both screeners also include the Mood Disorder Questionnaire (MDQ), General Anxiety Disorder (GAD-7), and Primary Care PTSD Screen for DSM-5 (PC-PTSD-5).
+Please note: The MDQ needs to be done only once in the perinatal period as it queries lifetime experience as compared to the other screening tools.
 These screeners are scored by clinical staff and providers using the accompanying scorers.

 Screening and Scoring Tools